glouppe/info8010-deep-learning/lecture3.md

 ## Programs as differentiable functions

-A program is defined as the composition of primitive operations that we know how to derive.
+A program is defined as a composition of primitive operations that we know how to derive individually.

 ```python
 import jax.numpy as jnp